ATHenkel/electrolyzerSchedulingMAS/README.md

 ### Installation of .jar-Files

-1. Download the required .jar files from the xxxxx
+1. Download the required .jar files from the attached `lib` folder.

 2. Create a `lib` directory in your project root if it doesn't already exist.